Colorado-Taking the High Road

 The town of Breckenridge is extensive mostly by virtue of the myriad stores on Main Street.
 I can easily become a distraction as I pass through Main Street.
 With all its colorful, unique specialty stores, spas, coffee shops and restaurants, which I am perusing on the 15 mph drive through town.

 I highly suggest you take a 3 day weekend in "Breck" as the locals call it, to adequately explore and enjoy the town.
 The stores aren't usually open super early as the town wakes up from skiers enjoying late night parties.
 When you pop into any of the stores to visualize the unique wares, you will meet friendly locals for a real touch of hospitality.

 If you want to stop on the way through briefly, don't miss the Cool River Coffee Shop, by the "Boat" just before the signal on the west side of the street before you head south.
-Cool River is the funnest place ever to grab a cup of coffee, chai, juice or whatever.
+Cool River is the funnest place ever to grab a cup of coffee, Chai tea, juice or whatever sounds good.
 You will be dazzled with their selection of pastries and muffins and their variety of light breakfasts.

 I particularly love this drive it in the spring when the flowers are blooming everywhere, and the fall when the leaves are changing color.
 During the winter months it can be a little challenging, for anyone not experienced in driving winding, icy roads, but it is worth it.

 After passing through Breckenridge, you come to Blue River, a residential community dotted by a beautiful small roadside lake, and the Blue River, which runs through it.